woodrmichael/Benchmarking-Lab/README.md

     - Fill in values for the benchmarking parameters below for the first four listed (the `?? ?? ?? [??ns]` on each line)
 * [x] Commit 5 "Lab completed"
     - Fill in remaining values for the benchmarking parameters below (the `?? ?? ?? [??ns]` on each line)
-    - Remove the dashes on this line when lab 5 is ready to be graded (and commit and push): DONE6

 ### Benchmark Parameters